BACCHUS Initiatives Staff

 Region III: Sarah Kook, College of William and Mary

-A Health Outreach Peer Educator (HOPE) at William and Mary, Sarah is pursuing a neuroscience degree.
-In addition to her commitment to peer education on campus, Sarah has supported public health service projects in Nicaragua, and founded an initiative to support access to vision care to financially disadvantaged students.
+A Health Outreach Peer Educator (HOPE) at William and Mary, Sarah is a rising senior pursuing a neuroscience major and a public health minor.
+In addition to her commitment to peer education on campus, Sarah advocates for mental health issues and increased awareness of minority health through her involvement in public health research and various service and mentoring organizations.
 Sarah is passionate about promoting student well-being across the region as well as increasing diversity in health education.

 Region IV-W: Alyssa McCarthy, Missouri University of Science and Technology

 A business major at Missouri S & T, Alyssa has represented student voice on several committee on campus, including STEPUP!
 And the Title IX Strategic Curriculum Committee.
 Alyssa is a member of Joe’s Peers, as well as an active Peer Wellness Educator.
 Alyssa served as the Region IV-West SAC last year, and brings a level of passion for student wellness to the position.

 Region IV-E: Holly Ann Weller, Bowling Green State University

 Holly joins the IV-East team from Bowling Green State University, where she is expected to receive a degree in Human Development and Family Studies.
 Holy is the Vice President of the Student Wellness Network on campus and has been active in peer education throughout her college career.

 Region V: Joseph Paulsonmorgan, University of Montana Western

 Joseph “Joey” is studying Elementary Education at the University of Montana Western.
 Joey has been an integral member of the Tobacco Free Task Force on campus, as well as PATH (Peers Advocating Towards Health), the peer education group on campus.
 Joey joins the Region V team with passion for leadership, communication, and activism.

 Region VI: Victoria Fleming, California State University – San Bernardino